Vincent Tan: FK Sarajevo

-In December 2013 Tan bought Bosnian club FK Sarajevo.
+In December 2013, Tan bought Bosnian club FK Sarajevo.
 Under the deal, Cardiff will cooperate with FK Sarajevo, exchanging players and taking part in a football academy, yet to be established, which Tan has said will lure new talents.
 FK Sarajevo have since brought in players such as Miloš Stojčev, Džemal Berberović and Nemanja Bilbija, who helped the club win the 2013–14 Bosnian Cup, their first title since winning the domestic Premier League in 2006–07.
 Prior to the Cup triumph, Robert Jarni was brought in as manager of the club in December 2013 by Tan, but was dismissed after only four months (on 7 April 2014, while the team were still in the semi-finals of the Bosnian Cup) because the club had failed to keep their chances of winning the premier league title alive during the later stages of the 2013-14 season.
-In July 2014 FK Sarajevo played a friendly match against Tan's Cardiff City FC U21, winning 4–1.
+In July 2014, FK Sarajevo played a friendly match against Tan's Cardiff City FC U21, winning 4–1.
 FK Sarajevo qualified for the Play-off round of the 2014–15 UEFA Europa League, where they lost to German Bundesliga side Borussia Mönchengladbach.

 In May 2014, the heaviest rains and floods in 120 years hit Bosnia and the surrounding region.
 The worst affected areas were the towns of Doboj and Maglaj, which were cut off from the rest of the country when all major roads flooded.
 Damage from landslides and floods was estimated to run into hundreds of millions of euros and twenty-four people were killed.
 The cost of the disaster, officials said, could exceed that of the Bosnian War.
 In June 2014, Tan made a personal donation of €114,000, while the people of Malaysia raised a total of €169,000 toward Bosnia's flood relief fund.

-On 17 July 2014, during the halftime break of the Europa League qualifying match between FK Sarajevo and Norwegian club FK Haugesund at the Olympic Stadium in Sarajevo, Tan presented pledges of assistance of €255,000 each to two hospitals in Doboj and Maglaj, to be used for medical equipment.
-He said in a pre-match interview, "Because of my involvement with Sarajevo Football Club, when I heard about the floods, I urged the Sun newspaper to run a campaign to raise donations to help Bosnia."
+On 17 July 2014, during the halftime break of the Europa League qualifying match between FK Sarajevo and Norwegian club Haugesund at the Olympic Stadium in Sarajevo, Tan presented pledges of assistance of €255,000 each to two hospitals in Doboj and Maglaj, to be used for medical equipment.
+He said in a pre-match interview: "Because of my involvement with Sarajevo Football Club, when I heard about the floods, I urged the Sun newspaper to run a campaign to raise donations to help Bosnia."

-KV Kortrijk
+Kortrijk

-KV Kortrijk was bought for 5 million euro by Vincent Tan on 12 May 2015.
-In 2019, Tan has convinced the club to sign Malaysian teen sensation Luqman Hakim Shamsudin of Selangor F.C. for a five-year contract.
+Belgian football team KV Kortrijk was bought for five million euro by Vincent Tan on 12 May 2015.
+In 2019, Tan convinced the club to sign Malaysian teen sensation Luqman Hakim Shamsudin of Selangor on a five-year contract.

 Los Angeles FC

 In 2014, it was announced that Tan was part of a large ownership group involved with Major League Soccer club Los Angeles FC, who joined the league in 2018.

-Reports from 2017 indicate that Tan is looking to sell Cardiff City, his stake in Major League Soccer’s Los Angeles FC, and his professional teams in Bosnia and Belgium.
+Reports from 2017 indicate that Tan is looking to sell Cardiff City, his stake in Major League Soccer’s Los Angeles FC and his professional teams in Bosnia and Belgium.
+In 2020, Tan sold his 20% stake in the club.